 "…technically fab…savvy, fiercely aware of the technical aspects of making a poem work – by riding on the tone created by space and descriptive hesitation."

 ''Interfaced," Best New British and Irish Poets, selected by Maggie Smith, Eyewear Publishing, 2018, forthcoming.

 Featured Reader, Introductions Series, Cork International Poetry Festival 2018.

-Selections from the multimedia project No Wounds Here appear in Issue 40 of Talking River, 2016.
+No Wounds Here: Image + Text, Selected, appears in Issue 40 of Talking River, 2016.

 "Do You Take This Man?" appears in the November 2016 issue of Abridged.